listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.1-evalite-basics/problem/readme.md

 - Run the exercise to see the evaluation results

 - Check that your implementation scores well on the test cases (France/Paris, Germany/Berlin, Italy/Rome)

+- Read the [Evalite docs](https://evalite.dev) to get an overview of Evalite's features